A four week itinerary in Yucatán, Mexico

 So.
 Avoid Tulum!

 The only upside?
-For our final few days we'd rent a lovely rooftop apartment with amazing sea views.
-The ideal way to end our amazing adventure.
+For our final few days we'd rented a lovely rooftop apartment with amazing sea views at Tulsayab luxury development.
+Sipping a cold beer in the rooftop plunge pool watching sunset was the ideal way to end our amazing adventure.